“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 Nurses can complete a certificate in perioperative nursing at The Tseng College California State University, Northridge.
 This certificate consists of one course that includes classroom instruction and supervised clinical work.
 All didactic work is available online, while the clinical work takes place at a healthcare facility that best suits the student’s needs and career goals.
 Most students complete this program in just eight weeks.

-Students in this program are well supported by faculty, the clinical placement staff, and a personal progress team that is there to ensure students can focus on their classwork and career.
+Students in this program are well supported by faculty, clinical placement staff, and a personal progress team that ensures students can focus on their classwork and careers.
 To be eligible for admission, nurses must hold a California RN license.
 All coursework counts as continuing education units for licensure renewal.

 Association of periOperative Registered Nurses